 Vince will run WWE until the day he diesHe shows little, if any signs of slowing down apart from making fewer televised appearances and many of his closest friends and family members have said that he has no life outside of wrestling.
 So for those of you who are eager for Hunter and Steph to take over, it probably won't happen as long as Vince is still alive and able to run the promotion.

-The Board and/or the other shareholders will end up filing a legal injunction to stop Vince's present streak of awful decision-making.Real Life business laws are clear: while the majority shareholder does have the final say most of the time, he can still have his voting power legally overridden by the executives and/or the other owners if his actions end up deemed too dangerous for the company as a whole.
-And given the crystal-clear trend of decreasing profits, dropping ratings, and constant negative responses to how he's been running things, he's soon going to be faced with an ultimatum: Either set aside his ego and just start doing "what's best for business" for real... or suddenly find himself locked out altogether.
+The Board and/or the other shareholders will end up filing a legal injunction to stop Vince's present streak of awful decision-making.Real Life business laws are clear: While the majority shareholder does get the final say most of the time, he can still have his voting power legally overridden by the executives and/or other owners if his actions end up deemed too dangerous for the company.
+And given the crystal-clear trend of decreasing profits, dropping ratings, and constant negative responses to how he's been running things, he's soon going to be faced with an ultimatum: Either set aside his ego and start doing "what's best for business" for real... or suddenly find himself locked out altogether.